Economy of East Germany: 1970s-1990

 The global rise in commodity prices in the 1970s also affected East Germany, though later than elsewhere due to Comecon price controls.
 Due to the strong German tradition of drinking coffee, imports of this commodity were important for consumers.
 A massive rise in coffee prices in 1976–77 led to a quadrupling of the amount of hard currency needed to import coffee, an event known as the East German coffee crisis.
 This caused severe financial problems for the GDR, which perennially lacked sufficient hard currency to address imports from the West.
 As a result, in the summer of 1977 the Politbüro withdrew most cheaper brands of coffee from sale, limited the use of coffee in restaurants, and effectively withdrew its provision in public offices and state enterprises.
 In addition, an infamous new type of coffee was introduced, Mischkaffee (mixed coffee), which was 51% coffee and 49% a range of filler including chicory, rye, and sugar beet.
 Unsurprisingly, the new coffee was generally detested for its comparatively poor flavour, and the whole episode came to be informally known as the "Coffee Crisis."
 The crisis passed after 1978 as world coffee prices began to fall again, as well as increased supply through an agreement between the GDR and Vietnam.

 The GDR's growing hard currency debts were a cause of domestic instability.
-After the People's Republic of Poland became bankrupt, the West imposed a credit boycott on Eastern Bloc countries, including East Germany.
+After the Polish crisis of 1980-81, the West imposed a credit boycott on Eastern Bloc countries, including East Germany.
 The sale of Soviet crude oil, previously an important source of hard currency, became less profitable due to changes in the world economy.
+Soviet oil exports to the GDR were cut significantly in 1981, worsening the situation.
 A long period of underinvestment in research and capital goods made East German products uncompetitive on Western markets, leaving the country more reliant on the Soviet Union.
+The GDR faced insolvency in the early 1980s, but was able to delay bankruptcy through negotiating oil imports with the Soviet Union and export loans from France and Austria.
+A debt crisis was again averted through loans approved by West Germany in 1983 and 1984, in exchange for which the GDR agreed to loosen travel restrictions between the East and West.